 The total deposit of faith originally contained in Sacred Tradition is now split into two parts.
 One part is recorded in the inspired writings, called Holy Scripture, but the other part is not.
 Many theologians restrict the name “Sacred Tradition” to refer only to that part of Sacred Tradition that remained outside of Holy Scripture, or that was not fully written by divine inspiration.
 There is nothing wrong with that, as long as one keeps in mind that even the contents of Holy Scripture were once part of Sacred Tradition.

-In the Christian tradition there were four men, called evangelists, who wrote the Gospels pertaining to the life, miracles and teachings of Jesus Christ.
-These men were Saints Matthew, Mark, Luke and John.
+In the Christian tradition, there were four men, called evangelists, who wrote the Gospels pertaining to the life, miracles, and teachings of Jesus Christ.
+These men were Saints Matthew, Mark, Luke, and John.
 There was a fifth man, Saint Paul, who helped spread the Christian faith to the pagan world, but he did not write a Gospel, so he was not called an evangelist.
-Saint Paul was a great Apostle and wrote many important epistles or letters (addressed to various Christian communities) that became recognized as "inspired writings" and, therefore, now regarded also as parts of the Bible.
+Saint Paul was a great Apostle and wrote many important epistles or letters (addressed to various Christian communities) that became recognized as "inspired writings" and, therefore, are now regarded also as parts of the Bible.

 The Conversion of Saint Paul

 Image source: commons.wikimedia.org

 The Role of the Magisterium